dnjackson/eos/content/studies/larger/tutor/index.md

 And yet there is no interaction between students; each student's behavior and subsequent submitted solutions are independent.
 This suggests what I call *lifting* the concept, and defining the application using an indexed collection of concepts rather than indexing within the concept state itself.
 So the application might be declared like this

 	include
-		concept User makes User
+		User
-		concept UserExercise: User -> one Exercise
+		UserExercise: User.User -> one Exercise

-so that it includes a *User* concept that exports a type *User* corresponding to the set of users, and an indexed collection *UserExercise* of concepts, with *UserExercise[u]* being the exercise concept for user *u*.
+so that it includes a *User* concept (which exports a type *User.User* corresponding to the set of users), and an indexed collection *UserExercise* of concepts, with *UserExercise[u]* being the exercise concept for user *u*.

 This is bad because it inappropriately replicates not only the student-specific submission behavior but also the exercises themselves, which should be defined independently of any students.